CarrilloTlx/PyCurl/README.md

-Got it, here's your updated documentation with descriptions of parameters and return types for each method:

----

 # PyCurl

 PyCurl is a Python package that provides a simple and flexible interface for making HTTP requests.
 It's designed to handle customizable configurations and error management, enabling easy execution of GET, POST, PUT, and DELETE requests.